microsoft/WhatTheHack/015-Serverless/Student/Challenge-05.md

 - Deploy the Tollbooth app to the `App` function app you created earlier

-**Make sure the publish is successful before moving to the next step**
+**NOTE:** You must make sure the publish is successful before moving to the next step!

 ### Configure Event Grid Subscription to Trigger `ProcessImage` Function